Find Affordable College Courses

 32 Yearly Graduations

 West Virginia University is the 10th most popular school in the nation for students seeking a master's degree in health studies.
 Roughly 26,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,144 per year, while in-state graduate students, on average, pay $10,332 per year.
-For the 2020-2021 academic year, 32 master's degrees were handed out to health studies majors at WVU.
-About 56% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,648 per year, while in-state graduate students, on average, pay $10,908 per year.
+During the most recent year for which we have data, 32 people received their master's degree in health studies from WVU.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 52% were women.

 #11